Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Deformations of moduli spaces

 \subsection{Isomorphisms between moduli spaces}

-Here we describe several isomorphisms that will be frequently used in the proof of Theorem \ref{thm:main}.
-All of them are induced by Fourier-Mukai transforms, either the tensorization with a line bundle or the one whose kernel is the ideal sheaf of the diagonal (for K3 surfaces) or the Poincaré bundle (for Abelian surfaces).
+We now describe several isomorphisms that will be frequently used in the proof of Theorem \ref{thm:main}.
+All of them are induced by Fourier-Mukai transforms, either the tensorization with a line bundle or the one whose kernel is the ideal sheaf of the diagonal (for K3 surfaces) or the Poincar\'e bundle (for Abelian surfaces).